Antlion931/ObsidianNotes/Path to cybersecurity expert/NFC and RFID in terms of cybersecurity.md

 ## Eavesdrop
 If communication between two devices doesn't use one time tokens or isn't encrypted.
 There is a risk involved.
 ### Magnetic strip on Credit cards
-Although it is not an [[rfid]] technology, it is great example why data send by [[nfc]] should be encrypted.
+Although it is not an [[RFID]] technology, it is great example why data send by [[NFC]] should be encrypted.
 On every credit card there is an magnetic strip that let's you pay in some variants of terminals.

 ![[magnetic-strip-card-reader.jpg]]